9 Best Place to Visit in Doi Mae Salong (2024)

 This tea plantation, called Rai Cha Wang Put Tan in Thai, has huge statues of a golden and silver lion at the main entrance, and three of the world’s largest teapots on display, as if to declare the pride of the tea plantation.

-Wang Put Tan Tea Factory
+Wang Put Tan Tea Plantation Tea Time

 Many local and foreign tourists like to come here to be photographed against the picturesque tea plantations and to drink a cup of fragrant tea with local goodies in this magnificent and great place.